Charge Control

 • PDF

 Tap's Charge Control features enable you to control the amount of power available to drivers at a given time.
+This can be based on your preferences, the cost of energy, or grid constraints.
 Tap offers different Charge Control programs depending on your use case.

 Supported chargers